-Some home buyers want to jump into renovations because they do not want to live in a construction zone or pay both rent and a mortgage in the same time period.
+When you spend the time to plan everything out with the contractor, there will be a ton of opportunities.
+Some homeowners would like to get to the renovation early because they do not want to live in a demolition zone or pay both rent and a home loan in the same time period.
 While this might make some economic sense upfront, it could still cause pricey problems later.

 Buyers who said they do not want a house that requires any work end up buying a property that needs at least some.
 It is the natural evolution of the home buying process.
 It is rare that someone ends up buying the house they started off thinking they wanted.

 While you need to be open to doing work on a house, you should not feel stressed about getting it all done at once.
 Live in the house as it is for six months to a year.
 You should take the home for a test drive and see how it runs.
 You might be surprised at how your perspective and priorities may change once you settle in.